 - If you’re using a cell phone, make sure it is charged and has good coverage.

 - Let the employer end the interview.
 Then you should say, “Thank you for your time” and reiterate your enthusiasm for the position.

 - Just like a face-to-face interview, follow up within 48 hours with an email or note thanking him/her for their time and consideration.

-Interviews via Skype or other web-based programs are becoming more common as organizations are becoming more global in scope.
-Sometimes, if a candidate (or an interviewer) is unable to travel for an on-site interview, a videoconference interview will be substituted in its place.
-Here are some tips to assist you with Skype interviews:
+Virtual interviews are becoming more common as organizations are becoming more global in scope.
+Sometimes, if a candidate (or an interviewer) is unable to travel for an on-site interview, a virtual interview will be substituted in its place.
+Here are some tips to assist you with virtual interviewing:

 - Make sure all other programs are closed on your computer so they do not cause a distraction or make any noises.